AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Naturally, that reduced frequency impacts performance.
 You'll notice that our test run required an additional 60 seconds with the air cooler - a ~3% reduction in performance.
 However, this reduction varies, especially if the task consists of a fixed amount of work over an extended period of time, like a rendering workload.

-Overall, the bundled Wraith Spire is more than sufficient for matching AMD's spec'd clock rates in both single- and multi-threaded tasks, but the adaptive nature of Ryzen 5000's Precision Boost algorithms will reward you with higher performance if you invest in a better cooler.
+Overall, the bundled Wraith Spire is more than sufficient for matching AMD's spec'd clock rates in both single- and multi-threaded tasks, but the adaptive nature of Ryzen 5000's Precision Boost algorithms will reward you with higher performance if you invest in a better cooler, particularly in heavily-threaded workloads.

 We recorded higher temperatures during our tests than we've seen with previous-gen Ryzen chips, but, long story short, don't get too excited about the higher stock temperatures.
 This is by design.
 AMD has tuned its boost algorithms to fully leverage every last bit of the thermal headroom available, resulting in higher chip temperatures – even during comparatively lighter workloads.
 This doesn't pose any danger to chip longevity and ultimately results in better performance.

 To help align expectations, AMD issued the above guidelines for expected temperatures for various kinds of coolers and the expected voltage ranges for various workloads.
 Naturally, lesser coolers at more mundane settings will peak at higher temperatures.
-Investing in a better cooler will reward you with lower temperatures and incrementally higher performance in heavily-threaded work.

-Intel's Disruption is Nearly Complete
+AMD's Zen 3 Disruption is Nearly Complete

 AMD's flagship Ryzen 9 5950X and Ryzen 9 5900X utterly devastate Intel's mainstream chips, but Intel doesn't really have comparable chips that compete on mainstream platforms.